Transfer pricing: methodologies: Advance Pricing Agreements: information to set out in the formal application

 - a description of the records which will be maintained to support the transfer pricing method proposed for adoption in the APA and the information which it is proposed will be supplied each year to demonstrate that the tax return conforms to the terms of the APA;

-- a description of any current tax enquiries or competent authority claims that are relevant to the issues covered by the proposed APA together with current rulings issued by a foreign tax authority to one of the proposed parties;
+- a description of any current tax enquiries or competent authority claims that are directly or indirectly relevant to the issues covered by the proposed APA together with current rulings issued by a foreign tax authority to one of the proposed parties;

-- the identification of assumptions made in developing the proposed transfer pricing method which are critical to the reliability of its application under the arm’s length standard; and
+- the identification of assumptions made in developing the proposed transfer pricing method which are critical to the reliability of its application under the arm’s length standard (the proposed “critical assumptions”);

-The formal proposal should identify the assumptions made in proposing the method for dealing with the transfer pricing issues and which are critical to the reliability of that method.
 The method should be sufficiently robust to accommodate some changes in the commercial and economic climate from that reasonably foreseeable when the proposals were made and still be capable of replicating an arm’s length outcome.
 However, the accuracy of the method is likely to be predicated on assumptions in respect of particular factors fundamental to its application, such as the continuing nature of the functions performed, accounting policies and practices, the applicable law and guidelines, the terms of contractual agreements impacting upon the covered transactions, or levels of market share.
-Critical assumptions are designed to protect both the business and the HMRC from the risk that the agreement may become inappropriate, but they should not be so tightly drawn that the certainty provided by the agreement is jeopardised.
+Critical assumptions are designed to protect HMRC and their treaty partners from the risk that the agreement may become inappropriate, but they should not be so tightly drawn that the certainty provided by the agreement is likely to be jeopardised.
 Setting parameters for acceptable divergence for some assumptions can help to retain flexibility.
 Where there is a change, or a change greater than any relevant parameters set, to circumstances that both parties have identified as critical to the agreement, a reconsideration of the agreement is then activated and may lead to its cancellation or modification depending on the terms of the agreement.